SufyanFarooq/Medicine-Software/README.txt

 1. INSTALL MONGODB:
    - Download and install MongoDB from the official website
    - Start MongoDB service:
+     * Windows:
+       - RECOMMENDED: Run "setup-mongodb-service.bat" as Administrator
+         (This installs MongoDB as a Windows Service for auto-start on boot)
-     * Windows: Run "mongod" in command prompt or install as service
+       - OR: Run "mongod" in command prompt manually
      * Mac: brew services start mongodb-community
      * Linux: sudo systemctl start mongod